sbockfind/main/README.md

 #  roll data by given lags
 forced_data[dependent_channel, :] = np.roll(data[dependent_channel, :], lag)
 ```
 Using different methods for a few different pairs creates some variation in how obvious the forced causality is.
 In the chart above, the causality is very apparent (red circles), but other methods make it harder to point out.
-The goal is to test if the program can pick out causality among more noise.
+The goal is to test if the script can pick out causality among more noise.

 ### Likelihood Ratio Test: `lrtest()`